JOIN LOGIN JOIN

 After losing a series of tests of strength, wit, and sheer drinking capacity (classic Russ), he acknowledged the Emperor as his leader.
 That moment matters because it is not a “kneel and swear” scene.
 It is Russ choosing a bond, on his terms, which is basically how he handles everything.

 From here, you can see the thread: Russ is loyal, but not meek.
-Which is exactly why his next big chapter in the story hits the way it does.
+Which is exactly why his next big chapter in the story hits the way it does, because when Russ is pointed at a target, he doesn’t half-step it.

 The Role of Leman Russ in the Horus Heresy